Unleash/unleash/website/docs/reference/activation-strategies.md

 1. Open the Admin UI and go to the feature flag you'd like to add a strategy to.
 2. Select the environment you want to configure and click **Add strategy**.
 3. In the **Targeting** tab, go to the **Constraints** section, and click **Add constraint**.
-4. Select a context field to constrain on, for example, `email`
+4. Select a context field to constrain on, for example, `email`.
 5. Set your desired operator, for example, `STR_ENDS_WITH`.
 6. Enter a value that the operator should evaluate, such as `@user.com`, and click **Add values**.
 Then click **Done**.
 7. Click **Save strategy**.